KDE/digikam-doc/setup_application/camera_settings.rst

     :alt:
     :align: center

-    The digiKam Camera Configuration Panel with the Gphoto View
+    The digiKam Camera Configuration Panel with the gPhoto View

 Clicking on a camera in the list from the left will display the supported ports which you can then select.
 If there is only one supported port it will be automatically selected.
 At the bottom on the right there is a box for setting the exact path in case of a serial port.
 Please note that USB interface does not need any paths to be set.
 If you cannot find your camera on the list, you can try to use a generic **Mass Storage** device selecting Mounted Camera item in the list.